 Obon is a traditional Japanese Buddhist observance which allows families to honor and feel closer to their loved ones who have died.
 It’s a time for sharing memories, prayers, rituals of food and drink, nourishment and generosity.
 Dia De Los Muertos is a traditional Mexican holiday with the same purpose.
 At the Hazy Moon Zen Center we have combined both in a way that is meaningful for us and our families and friends.
 The following photographs show the flow of our observance: creating the first altar, making a new one, rehearsing for the service of remembrance, and then the service itself.

-At the end of October the altar is then dismantled and a new one created in our zendo.
-This one is more traditionally Japanese – with food and drink offerings – but still contains photographs.
+At the end of October the altar is dismantled and a new one created in our zendo.
+This one is more traditionally Japanese—with food and drink offerings—but still contains photographs.

 During the Obon-Segaki Service prayers are offered and the names of those who have died and being remembered are read aloud.
 The list is long.

-Through the years the faces in the photographs and the read aloud names become familiar.
+Through the years the faces in the photographs and the names we read aloud become familiar.

 It feels good to remember them.